pymc-devs/pymc-examples/examples/causal_inference/bayesian_nonparametric_causal.myst.md

 az.summary(idata_ps_reg_expend_h, var_names=["b"])
 ```

-This is much healthier and we can see that the propensity score feature in conjunction with the health factors to arrive at a sensible treatement effect estimate.
+This is much better and we can see that the propensity score feature in conjunction with the health factors to arrive at a sensible treatement effect estimate.
+This kind of finding echoes the lesson reported in Angrist and Pischke that:

+> "Regression control for the right covariates does a reasonable job of eliminating selection effects..." pg 91 _Mostly Harmless Econometrics_

+So we're back to the question of the right controls.
+There is a no real way to avoid this burden.
+Neither machine learning nor double machine learning can serve as a pancea absent domain knowledge and careful attention to the problem at hand.
+This is never the inspiring message people want to hear, but it is unfortunately true.
+Regression helps with this because the unforgiving clarity of a coefficiencts table is a reminder that there is no substitute to measuring the right things well.

 +++

 ### Quantile Models

+To recap - we've seen two examples of causal inference with inverse probability weighted adjustments.
+We've seen when it works when the propensity score model is well-calibrated.
+We've seen when it fails and how the failure can be fixed.
+These are tools in our tool belt - apt for different problems.

+In the case where the simple propensity modelling approach failed, we saw a data set in which our treatment assignment did not distinguish an average treatment effect.
+It remains an open question if we can tease out any differences in the quantiles of the distribution.

 ```{code-cell} ipython3
 dummies = pd.concat(